L1 Invariants¶

 fan_in=True entries (their cardinality is

-_fan_in_disagreement's job per AB.5 coupling).
+_fan_in_disagreement's job).
 For each parent

 firing of a multi-XOR chain, the CTE LEFT JOINs against